4Bishal/brainfolder/README.md

 BrainFolder aims to be a **clean and distraction-free knowledge engine** —
 a digital space where ideas, research, notes, documents, and tasks stay organized and evolve naturally.

-The goal is to give users a **Notion-like experience** but simpler, faster, and focused entirely on knowledge management.

 ---

 ## 🛠️ Tech Stack